Pita Bread. Bake The Fun And Easy Way!

 There is no more straightforward recipe to bake nor yummier than pita bread!
-With origins going back to the first farming settlements in the Middle East, pita can be considered a prehistoric type of bread.
+With origins going back to the Middle East’s first farming settlements, pita can be considered a prehistoric bread type.

 Our ancestors used to bake this flatbread directly on the fire.
-Later, the stone ovens came in use.
-Today, we bake in the oven or fry it in little oil, depending on how much time and effort we want to put in preparation.
+Later, the stone ovens came into use.
+Today, we bake in the oven or fry it in little oil, depending on how much time and effort we put into preparing.

 I always associate pita with Greek meals, perhaps because I always had it on the table with any meal I ordered in my travels to the fabulous country of ancient mythology.
 I had it with moussaka and hummus, with Greek salad and tzatziki, baked peppers and you name it!
 It goes with everything, from appetisers to mains.